 Great Minds Learning Community is:

-◆ Personalized, differentiated instruction in language arts, math, science, and social studies through online learning platforms such as Khan Academy, Pixton (Click N Drag Comics), NoRedInk, VoiceThread, and Flocabulary.
+◆ Personalized, differentiated instruction in language arts, math, computer science, science, and social studies through online learning platforms such as Khan Academy, Pixton (Click N Drag Comics), NoRedInk, VoiceThread, Tech Rocket, and Flocabulary.

 ◆ Student-driven goals and “play lists.”

 ◆ Matching students up as running partners to goal-set with each other and create weekly accountability to those goals.

 ◆ Passionate guides instead of teachers.